Osage Railway

 Oil production in the area began to decline in the late 1920s and the start of the Great Depression lowered demand and prices.
 The railroad managed to survive for a time by prudent management, but the entire line was abandoned in 1953.

+Osage Railroad

-This railway should not be confused with the Osage Railroad (ORR).
+The Osage Railway should not be confused with the Osage Railroad (ORR).
 That company, a unit of Watco, bought a 35-mile-long rail line between Tulsa and Barnsdall, Oklahoma from the Union Pacific (UP) in 1990.
 That trackage had been built as part of the Midland Valley in 1905.
 It was included when the Midland Valley was acquired by a subsidiary of the Missouri Pacific Railroad in 1967, and became a UP line when the Missouri Pacific was merged into the UP in 1997.
 But Watco abandoned the line in 2000, and at least part of the route subsequently became a multi-use rail trail.